 If You’re Not Sure, Talk to a Professional

 Both mutual funds and ETFs can play an essential role in your portfolio.
 You should consult with your financial planner to determine which may be the best investment vehicle to accomplish your goals.
 If you want to learn more about mutual funds and ETFs – you can check out The Guided Retirement Show episodes 12 and 13.
-In these episodes, Dean Barber, Bud Kasper, and I discuss the differences of mutual funds and ETFs and how they can fit in a retirement plan.
+In these episodes, Dean Barber and Bud Kasper discuss the differences of mutual funds and ETFs and how they can fit in a retirement plan.

 You can also reach out to us anytime at 913-393-1000 or schedule a complimentary consultation below.
 We’re always ready to discuss your financial planning options and the impact they might have on your retirement.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.